 If you’re wondering why you would need a flashlight, lantern, and a headlamp, consider that there are times you'll need hands-free lighting on the go—and it's always better to have a few options on hand.
 The headlamp has bright LED lights that project a 165 feet beam with a 45-degree tiltable body.
 It’s waterproof and weighs only 3.2 ounces, so you can comfortably wear it for hours.
 It takes three AAA batteries and runs for 45 hours.

 With a five-year shelf life, these industrial-grade glow sticks come in handy when you need to be more visible to those around you.
 Pull one out of its individually foil-wrapped package (for protection from light and moisture) and snap it to ignite the glowing light for up to 12 hours, though they will dim over time, so don't snap them too early.
 These SnapLights are made without toxic chemicals and are non-flammable and waterproof and made in America.
 Stash some in your car for roadside emergencies or on your backpack or clothing for nighttime treks.

 You’ve seen these foil-style blankets at the finish line at a marathon—they’re equally great in emergencies.
 These are made of military-grade 12-micron aluminized polyethylene mylar that retains up to 90 percent of your body heat.
 They are made of premium materials that are tear-resistant and have higher tensile strength.
-These blankets won’t just keep you warm, you can also use the reflective side to send an emergency signal, as a solar oven, a trail marker, or a tourniquet.
+These blankets won’t just keep you warm, you can also use the reflective side to send an emergency signal, as with a solar oven, a trail marker, or a tourniquet.
 These blankets come in a range of colors including army green and hot pink and each pack comes with a bonus gold space blanket.